A Life of Crime vs. The Free Market IV

 - Fake excited buyer

-Mr T was so good at the first he didn’t need the second, so concluded why bother with the third.
-While this policy had increased his productivity 66%, it decreased the head-start of the fast runners by 99%, so had contributed significantly to how regular he was reached by the Long Arm of the Law.
+Mr T was so good at the first he didn’t need the second, so figured why bother with the third.
+While this policy had increased his productivity 66%, it decreased the head-start of fast runners by 99%, so had contributed significantly to how regular he was reached by the Long Arm of the Law.

-Mr T would’ve happily worked markets alone but for having just lost his driving licence (again); rather than the slap, caution and fine for getting nabbed up Oxford St (again), he was looking at serious time if caught behind a wheel.
+Instead of the slap on the wrist, caution and fine for getting nabbed up Oxford St (again), he was looking at serious time if caught behind a wheel.

 That’s where I came in:

 Those with them tended to only work the prime days, like weekends, as that’s all they needed to.

 The market manager was obliged to give permanent pitch holders a certain time to turn up by; after that it was first come, first served with a twist – the manager had to ensure stalls selling the same things weren’t all clustered close together.